Ebola-chan

-Ebola-chan is an internet meme popularized by 4chan depicting a moe anthropomorphization (gijinka) of the Ebola virus.
+Ebola-chan is an Internet meme depicting a moe anthropomorphization of the Ebola virus and was popularized on 4chan.
 The first known image of Ebola-chan began on the Japanese social media site, Pixiv, in 2014.
 A few days after, it was posted 4chan's /pol/ (politically incorrect) thread, who began posting messages praising Ebola-chan.
-Soon after, 4chan users began spreading the meme to Nairaland, the largest online message board in Nigeria, accompanying images of Ebola-chan with racially charged messages and associated conspiracy theories.
+Soon after, 4chan users began spreading the meme to Nairaland, the largest online message board in Nigeria, accompanying images of Ebola-chan with racist messages and associated conspiracy theories.
 This included claims that Ebola was CIA-made and that white people were performing rituals for Ebola to spread.
-The meme's spread has been considered racially motivated and has been attributed to increased mistrust between West Africans and medical professionals.
+The meme's spread has been considered racist and has been attributed to increased mistrust between West Africans and medical professionals.

 Background

 In 2014, ebola virus epidemic broke out in West Africa.
 The first cases of the outbreak were recorded in Guinea in December 2013.
-Subsequently, the outbreak spread to the neighbouring countries of Liberia and Sierra Leone, with addition outbreaks in Nigeria and Mali.
+Subsequently, the outbreak spread to the neighbouring countries of Liberia and Sierra Leone, with additional outbreaks in Nigeria and Mali.
 The epidemic would go on to receive widespread, world-wide media coverage, with increased public awareness and concern over the virus and its transmission.